-The German company of accessories and tools for DIY and woodworking Wolfcraft sent me the Master cut 2600 multitool work table for me to try it out and make a video for my YouTube channel.
-It seemed better to make two videos and show it well 🙂.
+Wolfcraft, the German company that makes DIY and woodworking tools, sent me the Master cut 2600 multi-tool machine table to test and make a video for my YouTube channel.
+I thought it would be better to make two videos and show it well 🙂 .

-At first I was skeptical, but after trying this workbench I have to say that I was pleasantly surprised, as the different tools that are mounted on the table are more easy to change About what I thought.
+I was skeptical at first but after trying this workbench I have to say I was pleasantly surprised as the various tools that are mounted on the table are easier to change than I thought.

 MASTER CUT 2600

-- As a work table for miter saw
+- As a work table for the miter saw

-And the possibility of installing a dividing knife on the table saw, if our handheld circular saw does not have, it is a detail that greatly improves security when cutting wood with the master cut 2600.
+And the possibility of installing a riving knife on the table saw, in case our handheld circular saw does not have one.
+This is a detail that greatly improves safety when cutting wood with the master cut 2600.

-The dividing knife is sold separately, but it is worth buying.
+Okay, the riving knife is sold separately, but it is worth buying it.

-When we buy the MASTER CUT 2600 and unpack it, the first thing we are going to do is unfold it and install the different accessories as explained in the manual.
+When we buy the MASTER CUT 2600 and unpack it, the first thing we are going to do is unfold it and install the different accessories as the manual explains.

-And now, the only thing that can be a bit complicated to do is put the fixed stops to be able to easily assemble and disassemble our circular saw.
-To mount the MASTERCUT 2600 as a table saw but to be able to remove the circular saw easily when we need it.
+And now, the only thing that can be a bit complicated to do is to put the fixed stops to be able to easily assemble and disassemble our circular saw.
+To mount the MASTER CUT 2600 as a table saw but to be able to easily remove the circular saw when needed.

 In the following video I try to show you how I did it.
-The manual is very well explained with very detailed images, but I pulled a trick up my sleeve.
-Including how I did to assemble the dividing knife.
+The manual is very well explained with very detailed images, but I have some tricks up my sleeve.
+Including how I installed the riving knife.

-The best thing is that once the fixed stops have been put on, then it is quick and easy to put on and take off the machines and the dividing knife to exchange the different machines.
+The best thing is that once the fixed stops have been put on, it is then quick and easy to put on and take off the tools and the riving knife to exchange the different tools.

-I put in an extra fixed stop for when I have to remove the front stops to mount the other machines.
-That extra stop helps me reposition the base of the circular saw accurately when I reassemble it to the MASTERCUT 2600.
+I put an extra fixed stop for when I have to remove the front stops to install the other machines.
+That extra stop helps me accurately reposition the base of the circular saw when I install it back again on the MASTER CUT 2600.

-Tip: This extra stop (1) can also help because, depending on the size of the base of the circular saw, it may be necessary to remove the fixed stop that is opposite on the other side (2) to be able to mount the two fixed stops that I They help to center the router (3) or to be able to mount the jigsaw.
+Tip: This extra stop (1) can also help because, depending on the size of the circular saw base, it may be necessary to remove the fixed stop that is opposite on the other side (2) in order to be able to mount the two fixed stops that help to center the plunge router (3) or to be able to install the jigsaw.

-How I assembled the circular saw and riving knife:
+How I mounted the circular saw and the riving knife :

-How to mount the milling table on the MASTERCUT 2600
+How to install the router table on the MASTER CUT 2600

-Once we have the fixed stops for the circular saw, now we are going to see how to make a milling table with our column milling machine and the master cut 2600.
+Once we have put the fixed stops for the circular saw, now we are going to see how to make a router table with our plunge router and the master cut 2600.

 Perfect to install on the MASTERCUT 2600

-The first thing is to change the table saw insert for the insert of the milling table, since the hole in that insert will help us to center the column milling machine.
+The first thing to do is swap out the table saw insert for the router table insert, as the hole in that insert will help us center the plunge router.

-We center the column milling machine above the insert hole and we are going to take advantage of the curved base of the milling machine to put two fixed stops in the area that is outside the space that the circular saw would occupy.
-So I can always leave those two fixed stops there so that putting the router back in the center is as easy as putting it against those stops.
-And it would only be necessary to put two stops on the other side and the four pressure clamps with their wing nuts.
+We center the plunge router on top of the insert hole and we are going to take advantage of the curved base of the router to put two fixed stops in the area that is outside the space that the circular saw needs.
+So I can always leave those two fixed stops there, so that putting the router back on center is as easy as putting it’s base against those stops.
+And now it would only be necessary to put two stops on the other side and the four clamping jaws with their wing nuts.

-After the first tests, I find this router table very easy to use, the wood slides very well on the table and against the lateral guide, and the vertical pushers are of great help when keeping the wood to be milled against the tabletop.
+After the first tests I find this router table very easy to use, the wood slides very well on the table and against the side fence, and the vertical pushers are a great help in keeping the wood to be routed against the table top.

-The only downside is that the side guide, the side milling stop, is sold separately.
-But if you buy the MASTERCUT 2600 you can't stop buying the side milling stop to get the most out of this multi-tool work table.
+The only drawback is that the lateral router table fence is sold separately.
+But if you buy the MASTER CUT 2600 you should also buy the router table fence to get the most out of this multi-tool work table.

-Assemble the keyhole saw Inverted in the MASTER CUT 2600 is really easy, since I just have to center the cutting blade in the slot in the insert for milling table.
+Mounting the jigsaw upside down on the MASTER CUT 2600 is really easy, as I just have to center the cutting blade in the dedicated slot in the router table insert.

-And I put a pair of fixed stops on each side and the corresponding staples to press the base of the jigsaw.
-In this case, it is a very simple task.
+And I put a couple of fixed stops to each side and the corresponding clamping jaws to press the base of the jigsaw.
+In this case it is a very simple task.

-The board of the MASTERCUT 2600 comes with cross grooves that allow a miter saw to be fitted on top and fixed to the table with the long screws that are included.
-This multi-tool workbench is foldable and easy to transport, so it serves as a miter table both when we work in our workshop and when we go to another workplace.
+The tabletop of the MASTER CUT 2600 comes with cross slots that allow you to fit a miter saw on it and fix it to the table top with long screws that are included.
+This multi-tool workbench is foldable and easy to transport, so it can be used as a table for the miter saw both when we work in our workshop and when we go to another job site.

 MASTER CUT 2600 workbench

-The MASTER CUT 2600 is also in itself a workbench on which we can work and it is specially adapted to put various clamping clamps that will help us to correctly hold the pieces of wood that we have to cut, sand, drill ...
+The MASTER CUT 2600 is also in itself a workbench on which we can work, and it is specially adapted to put various clamps that will help us to correctly hold the pieces of wood that we have to cut, sand, drill…

-This piece of plastic on the metal edge of the MASTERCUT 2600 is used so that the sergeant has a good clamping area at the bottom.
+That piece of plastic on the metal edge of the MASTER CUT 2600 helps so that the clamp has a good tightening area in the lower part.

-There are several of those pieces around this multi-tool folding table, and they also serve as a support area when we fold the table and place it sideways against a wall.
+There are several of those pieces around this folding multi-tool table, and they also serve as a support area when you fold the table and lay it sideways against a wall.

-I like that the miter guide slides smoothly into the metal slot in the table top of this multitool.
+I like that the miter gauge slides snugly into the metal slot in the table top of this multi-tool table.

-Special plastic parts ensure that the miter guide fits snugly into the groove.
-It does slide a little harder than I would like, but I prefer it to have slack.
-Anyway I hope that little by little it softens.
+Special plastic parts ensure that the miter gauge fits snugly into the slot.
+It does slide a little harder than I’d like, but I prefer it to have it too lose.
+In any case, I hope that little by little it softens.

-This guide also comes with a scale to adjust the angle at which we want to cut the miter and a large knob that makes it easy to loosen or tighten it at a specific cutting angle.
+This miter gauge also comes with a scale to adjust the angle at which we want to cut the miter and a large knob that makes it easy to loosen or tighten it at a specific cutting angle.

-The side guide for the table saw comes standard with the MASTERCUT 2600.
+The table saw side fence comes standard with the MASTER CUT 2600.

-This side guide has two clamp levers, one at each end.
-And to help us put it parallel to the table saw cutting disc, the metal rails that this side guide slides on are marked with a centimeter and millimeter scale.
+This side fence has two clamping levers, one at each end.
+And to help us get it parallel with the table saw cutting disc, the metal rails on witch this fence slides on are marked with a scale in centimeters and millimeters.

 System for leveling the machine plate

-The MASTERCUT 2600 comes with a metal plate to which the electrical machines are fastened with the help of fixed stops and a kind of metal staples that we press with wing nuts.
+The MASTER CUT 2600 comes with a metal plate to which the power tools are attached with the help of fixed stops and a kind of clamping jaws that we press on with wing nuts.
 Wolfcraft calls it the machine plate.

-That machine plate has special screws under each corner to make its surface level with the surface of the rest of the tabletop on this multi-tool table.
+That machine plate has special screws under each corner to level its surface with the surface of the rest of the table top of this multi-tool table.
 A fairly simple task to do.

-Wolfcraft sells a special dividing knife that mounts to the MASTER CUT 2600.
-I like that it is wide and is easy to regulate with the height of the cutting disc of the table saw.
+Wolfcraft sells a special riving knife that mounts to the MASTER CUT 2600.
+I like that it’s wide and it’s easy to adjust with the height of the table saw disc.

-The first installation of the dividing knife can be a bit messy (in the video above I show how I installed it) and it needs our full attention, but then once installed it is very easy to adjust and to remove and put on.
+The first installation of the riving knife can be a bit messy (in the video above I show how I installed it) and it needs our full attention, but after it is installed it is very easy to adjust and remove and put on back again.

-The manual specifies that you should not use a circular saw without a dividing knife, and if you do not have it, you must install the model of dividing knife that Wolfcraft sells.
+The manual specifies that you should not use a circular saw without a riving knife , and if you don’t have one you should install the riving knife model sold by Wolfcraft.

-Wolfcraft sells two sizes of dividing knife for this multitool table.
+Wolfcraft sells two sizes of riving knife for the Master cut 2600.
 Make sure you buy the right one to install along with the circular saw you are going to use.

 For cutting discs up to 160mm.

-If you never had a Wolfcraft manual in front of you, here is a sample.
+If you have never had a Wolfcraft manual in front of you, here is a sample.

-Wolfcraft manuals do not have confusing explanations, they are everything super detailed drawings.
-Every little detail of the parts in reality we see it reproduced in the manual.
+Wolfcraft manuals don’t have confusing explanations, they’re all super detailed drawings .
+Every little detail of the real parts are reproduced in the manual.

 The Wolfcraft safety switch

-Wolfcraft has long been incorporates a wonderful safety switch as standard in its series of MASTERCUT multi-tool workbenches.
+It’s been a long time since Wolfcraft has included a great safety switch as standard in its MASTER CUT series of multi-tool workbenches.

-Wolfcrfat's safety switch is difficult to turn on unless we put our finger in the green button and easy to turn off even by pressing the red one with the palm of the hand.
-It has an inlet for the female head of a current extension hose and a plug with a protection cap where you can plug in the corresponding electrical machine.
+Wolfcraft’s safety switch is difficult to turn on unless we put our finger on the green button, and it is easy to turn off even by pressing the red one with the palm of our hand.
+It has an especial socket for the female end of a power cable extension and a socket with a protection cover where you can plug in the corresponding power tool.